uqpug/uqpug.github.io/index.md

 title: "UQ Python User Group"
 ---

 Welcome to the UQ Python User Group.
-We meet monthly, and our next gathering is on the 7th of November.
-Normally we meet at UQ, but **this month we are meeting at ACU**, coinciding with [ResBaz](https://resbaz.github.io/resbaz2024qld/).
+We meet monthly, and our next gathering is on the 6th of March.
+We meet in room 12-N109 (Central Library).

 ## About us